protonemedia/laravel-ffmpeg/README.md

 When the encoding fails, a `ProtoneMedia\LaravelFFMpeg\Exporters\EncodingException` shall be thrown, which extends the underlying `FFMpeg\Exception\RuntimeException` class.
 This class has two methods that can help you identify the problem.
 Using the `getCommand` method, you can get the executed command with all parameters.
 The `getErrorOutput` method gives you a full output log.

-For legacy reasons, the message of the exception is always *Encoding failed*.
-You can replace this message with a more informative message by updating the `set_command_and_error_output_on_exception` configuration key to `true`.
+In previous versions of this package, the message of the exception was always *Encoding failed*.
+You can downgrade to this message by updating the `set_command_and_error_output_on_exception` configuration key to `false`.

 ```php
 try {